NeoGranular/lanyon/_posts/2016-10-16-martial-god-chapter-01-56.md

 The two brothers exchanged a glance before He Quanming said, “Could it be...that person has some connections with the Xu family?”

 “Correct.
-He indeed has a connection to Xu family.
+He indeed has a connection with Xu family.
 Furthermore, a certain, direct connection.”

 “Brother Cheng, could there be any misunderstanding in all this?”
 He Quanming said on lowered voice, “With Xu family’s reputation in the county, they couldn’t have done such an underhanded thing.”